 If you have funnelized your marketing, which you should, then you know what content you need.
 If not, here’s an example to give you an idea.

 This is content that invites your audience to come forward and enter your funnel.
 They want to know more about the problem they’re experiencing.

-At this point, if they're not aware of the problem (the real problem), it makes no sense to try to hit them over the head with your solution right away.
-They're not hurting yet — or better said, they're not aware they're hurting.
+By now, if they’re not aware of the problem (the real problem), it makes no sense to hit them over the head with your solution right away.
+They’re not hurting yet — or better said, they’re not aware they’re hurting.

 For example, if you want to specifically target people with hairloss, saying you’re the best surgeon will fall on deaf ears — particularly if they’re not interested in doing something about their hairloss.
 (Remember, hairloss is not the problem.)

 When I wrote ads for these doctors, the best headlines were not the ones that said, “we offer advanced hair transplant procedures” or “the most natural-looking results.”
 The best ones more often than not said, “Do you have hairloss?”
 Or better yet, “Are you suffering from hairloss?”

 As a doctor, I would recommend writing articles about the causes of hairloss and helpful tips on how to treat it — including all the solutions possible.
 The goal is to get those who are interested to raise their hands and ask for more information (i.e., to enter your funnel).

 This is content that, once inside your funnel, teaches your audience about why they need to do something about their problem.
 You’re exploring the problem in depth, the risks involved, and the gravity of the problem (or of ignoring it).

 - “7 factors that make you a candidate for surgery,”